 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The sweetened cream cheese filling elevates this moist spiced pumpkin bread.
+The sweetened cream cheese filling elevates this moist, spiced pumpkin bread above other fall pumpkin recipes.
 The recipe makes two loaves, one for now and one to freeze for later.
 This is sure to become a family favorite you'll make every season.